NotePlan/plugins/jgclark.Reviews/README.md

 # 🔬 Projects + Reviews plugin
 Unlike many task or project management apps, NotePlan has very little enforced structure, and is entirely text/markdown based.
 This makes it much more flexible, but makes it less obvious how to use it for tracking and managing complex work, loosely referred to here as 'Projects'.

 This plugin provides commands to help **review** Project-based notes, and it helps me manage over 50 such projects.
 This will be familiar to people who use David Allen's **Getting Things Done** approach, or any other where **regular reviews** are important.
-(It probably won't have much applicability to people who just use NotePlan as a Zettelkasten-style knowledge base.)
+(It probably won't have much applicability to people who use NotePlan as a Zettelkasten-style knowledge base.)

 The main review screen looks like this, showing the projects due for review from various different NotePlan folders: